inpsyde/reusable-workflows/docs/build-and-push-assets.md

 By default, the two scripts are `encore dev` and `encore prod`, but can be configured via [inputs](#inputs).

-## Notes on the "tag" workflow

-When a tag is pushed, an additional step is added to the 3-step workflow above: the **now pushed tag is moved** to point to the commit that contains the compiled assets.

 ## Recommendations for consuming packages

-- The consuming packages compiled assets' target folder(s) must be **git-ignored** and marked as `linguist-generated` in `.gitattributes`.
 - The calling workflows should use ["concurrency" settings](https://docs.github.com/en/actions/using-jobs/using-concurrency) to avoid conflicts when a push happens before the current workflow is not completed.